 3. Student Loan Interest

-There is a silver lining to all that tuition fees you’re paying – you can claim the interest that you are charged on your student loan.
+There is a silver lining to all those tuition fees you’re paying – you may be able to claim the interest that you are charged on your student loan.

 4. Charitable Donations